sabrinaychua/RegEx-based-programs/README.md

 # RegEx-based-programs
-A small project creating software programs found in everyday life using R programming and Regular Expression to match character combinations in strings!
+A small project creating scripts found in everyday life using R programming and Regular Expression to match character combinations in strings!

 [see the results in PDF](Regular-Expression-programs.pdf)